 You'll have to file articles of incorporation, which includes basics about the company.
 Your filing fee will usually be between $100 and $800.

 Incorporation is a term that covers a variety of options you have available for legally structuring your company.
 This includes LLCs, S-corps, C-corps, partnerships, or cooperatives.
 It's not legally required to incorporate.
-The majority of businesses in the U.S. — over 70% — are successfully run as sole proprietorships who aren't incorporated.
+The majority of businesses in the U.S. — over 70 percent — are successfully run as sole proprietorships who aren't incorporated.

 If you need help or information on registering your business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.